monkeymoves/nesta/README.md

 ##  Open in Google Colab

-Alternatively, you can explore the analysis interactively in your browser using Google Colab—no local installation is required.
+Alternatively, you can explore the analysis interactively in your browser using Google Colab, no local installation required.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/monkeymoves/nesta/blob/main/notebooks/01_exploration.ipynb)